plumvillage/newsletter/src/2024/en/articles/interview-with-the-daffodil-family.md

 ---
-title: Interview With the Daffodil Family
+title: Greeting the Dawn
-author:
+author: Interview with the Daffodil Family
 ---

 <p class="editors-preface">On 5 November 2023, ten young people shed their hair to become novice monks and nuns in the Daffodil family in Plum Village France.
 The Newsletter Team had a chance to interview them after their ordination to learn of their journeys, transformations, challenges, and aspirations.</p>